Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Background

 Their rationale is drawn based on the diversity of a domain of natural language and a standard practice of computing a softmax language model.
 A softmax language model is computed using a logit, which is a dot product between a fixed-size context vector and a word-embedding vector.
 The chosen fixed size is generally too small for diversity of a natural language context.
-How this nature carries over to other settings may be subject to dedicated studies.
+How this nature carries over to other domains and settings may be subject to dedicated studies.
+Nonetheless, our investigation on LC effectiveness may answer this concern for OSR in some degree.

-In spite of these approaches, OSR remains greatly challenging \cite{BoultEtAl2019}.
-Geng et al\cite{GengEtAl2020} have provided a comprehensive review on OSR.

-\paragraph{Related Approaches} Related but slightly different objectives, many studies\cite{HainesXiang2014,GalGhahramani2016,OberdiekEtAl2018} investigate mechanisms to quantify uncertainty of a model inference.
+Related but with slightly different objectives, many studies\cite{HainesXiang2014,GalGhahramani2016,OberdiekEtAl2018} investigate mechanisms to quantify uncertainty of a classification inference.
 Inference uncertainty is a measure quantifying a degree of confidence or a level of expertise in making a particular prediction.
 Gal and Ghahramani\cite{GalGhahramani2016} have discussed that inference uncertainty is different from a model confidence, which is conventionally taken as a value of each softmax output.
 A value of the softmax output can be shown to be very high (close to one) even when the input lies far beyond vicinity of the training samples in the input space.
 In this respect, quantifying inference uncertainty is similar to quantifying a degree of being foreign (in our context).
 However, a striking distinction between identifying a foreign and quantifying uncertainty is at the difficult classification or ambiguity among domestic classes.
-Difficulty in distinguishing between domestic classes is well encompassed by inference uncertainty, but this should not be recognized as a foreign.
+Difficulty in distinguishing among domestic classes is well encompassed by inference uncertainty, but this is not an issue of foreign identification.
+However, as these are closely related, a potential application of LC to inference uncertainty seems highly likely and our study here could lay a ground for such an investigation.